Scheduled MonumentsEnglandWindsor Castle

 What is Windsor Castle?

-Windsor Castle is a royal residence founded by William the Conqueror in the 1070s on a strategic site overlooking the River Thames in Berkshire.
+Windsor Castle is a royal residence and fortress originally established by William the Conqueror in the late eleventh century as part of his strategic network of strongholds controlling the Thames Valley and approach to London.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006996.

 Who is responsible for protecting Windsor Castle?